Slovenia may have misread bank clean-up cost - OECD

 It welcomed a plan to create a "bad bank" to take non-performing loans away from state banks but said "lack of transparency and potential political interference pose risks".
 It added that weak corporate governance and credit misallocation could potentially be attributed to corrupt behaviour.

-It urged Ljubljana to stress test the banking sector again using more robust methodology and publishing the results, before recapitalising distressed but viable banks, preferably through share issues.
+It urged Ljubljana to launch new stress tests of the banking sector based on more robust methodology and publish the results, before recapitalising distressed but viable banks, preferably through share issues.

 But it said market valuation showed equity in state banks had been "virtually wiped out", and banks that were non-viable should be wound down, with holders of subordinated debt and lower-ranked capital instruments absorbing losses.

-Slovenia should then privatise the banks, the OECD said, criticising a plan being discussed by the left-of-centre government for the state to retain a blocking minority, saying it could lead to political interference and new problems.
+The OECD then said Slovenia should then privatise the banks, and it criticised a plan being discussed by the current left-of-centre government for the state to retain a blocking minority, saying it could lead to political interference and new problems.

 It said failure to pursue reforms pledged when Ljubljana tapped the dollar debt market last year could "significantly raise borrowing costs", as could a higher than expected bill for recapitalising banks.
-All of this put pressure on the economy.
+All of this put pressure on growth.